data-ohio/introductory-data-science/2/1/2_1_traditional_plots.md

 * Can you overlay a scatter plot on a line graph?
 ```

-Our second set of readings, from [Principles and Techniques of Data Science](http://www.textbook.ds100.org/) {cite}`DATA100text`, walks through examples that use plots to try to understand data.
+Our second set of readings, from [Learning Data Science](http://www.textbook.ds100.org/) {cite}`DATA100text`, walks through examples that use plots to try to understand data.
 It runs through examples of several different types of plots and discusses which are appropriate for which purposes.
 * [10.
 Exploratory Data Analysis](http://www.textbook.ds100.org/ch/10/eda_intro.html)
   * [10.1.
 Feature Types](http://www.textbook.ds100.org/ch/10/eda_feature_types.html)